 The amount of money required for financial success is different for everyone, depending on their situation.
 People with families will probably want to build generational wealth, so that their progeny can have financially successful lives.

 To me, financial success is mostly about having enough money to be able to do the things I want to do, and ensuring that I’m not destitute at any point in my life.
 None of that takes millions of dollars, but it does take planning, budgeting, saving, investing, and making good financial choices.
 A lot of that can be done on an average salary.

 What is the True Meaning of Success?

 We’ve talked about career success, and financial success, but are either of those the true meaning of success?
 I don’t think so.
 I think the true meaning of success is life success.
-A successful life is one where you are happy, joyful and content.
+A successful life is one where you are happy, joyful, and content.
 Going back to the original definition, it’s when your life had a desired or favorable outcome.
 And what makes our lives favorable?
-What is the key to a desired outcome?
+What is the key to the desired outcome?

 In a word – happiness.

 Being happy is the key to a successful life, more so than money, financial gain, status, or anything else.
 But what does it take to be happy?

 I can’t answer that for you.
 The truth is, happiness is different for everyone.
 Some people may find joy in a fulfilling career that they are passionate about.
 Others may attain happiness by being a parent; raising children and grandchildren to be productive members of society.
 Everyone has different goals, dreams, passions, and aspirations, so achieving true happiness is different for everyone.

 But I can tell you what doesn’t equate to happiness, and that’s money.
 Money doesn’t buy happiness.
 What money can buy you is options, and those options can give you the opportunity to pursue happiness for yourself.

 What are your thoughts on the definition of success?
 Do you think success is about how much money you have in the bank, or do you think there’s more to it than that?